jamiltarek55/Mern-Employee-CRUD-Operations/README.md

 ## Available Scripts
-For Backend:
+## For Backend:
-first Extract the zip file then go to project derectoryi,e, Mern-Employee-CRUD-Operations now write as follow on bashj or terminal:
+first Extract the zip file then go to project derectoryi,e, Mern-Employee-CRUD-Operations now write as follow on bash or terminal:
 ### 'cd server'
 then
 ### 'node server.js'
 the server will started with mongoDb databases connected

-for frontend
+## for frontend
 go to project derectoryi,e, Mern-Employee-CRUD-Operations

 write on terminal or bash as follow for installing dependensis :

 ### `npm i`
+Or
 ### `yarn`
 then write on terminal or bash as
 ### `npm start`